rainey-dayz/rainey-dayz/README.md

 ## 🎓 About Me

-  --> Sophmore,BS/MS Mechancical Engineering student at Rochester Institute of Technology ( RIT )
+  --> Sophmore, BS/MS Mechancical Engineering student at Rochester Institute of Technology ( RIT )
       with a minor in Mandarin Chinese and a focus in Aerospace Engineering

 ## Courses